-Program Activities for FY 2019 - 2021: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.
+Program Activities for FY 2022 - 2024: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.

-Our activities include all commitments outlined in this FY 2019 CVSP concerning conducting roadside inspections, carrier investigations, new entrant safety audits, and efforts in our public education and outreach programs.
+Our activities include all commitments outlined in this FY 2022-2024 CVSP concerning conducting roadside inspections, traffic enforcement, carrier investigations, new entrant safety audits, and efforts in our public education and outreach programs.
 In addition, we will be involved in the following:

 - The Division's MCSAP Manager reviews and analyzes each fatal and serious injury crash as it is reported to identify trends, causation, and look for ways the crash may have been prevented.
-Crash corridors, if possible, will be identified to target education, communication, and enforcement.
-The State's Numetric software will be used to assist in these efforts for data and mapping. - Analysis results will be shared in the monthly MCSAP Coordination meetings, with the Utah Trucking Association, Utah Highway Safety Office, and the UHP to plan future MCSAP traffic enforcement activities. - As crashes are analyzed, look for methods to communicate to the public and CMV drivers through our public outreach and education programs to prevent these types of crashes in the future.
-We will work closely with UDOT's Highway Safety Office to investigate other options of communication using our Zero Fatalities and Truck Smart programs through other government entities, social media, interstate variable message signage, and news media communication to better educate all drivers on the road.
-We have a new media Zero Fatalities marketing partner and we will work closely with them to fashion the best communication program possible. - Attendance at the Utah Trucking Association's Safety Management Council meetings and all their regional safety meetings across the State.
-We will prepare a uniform message to the MCD personnel who attend to share at those meetings each month.
-In addition, we will have information published in their member magazine that comes out 6 times a year. - We will investigate opportunities to reach out to other industry associations/organizations like the Associated General Contractors to communicate safety messages to those companies and their drivers.
+Crash corridors, if possible, will be identified to target education, communication, enforcement, or highway signage or modification.
+The State's Numetric software will be used to assist in these efforts for data and mapping. - Analysis results will be shared in the monthly MCSAP Coordination meetings, with the Utah Trucking Association in their Safety Meetings, Utah Highway Safety Office, and the UHP to plan future MCSAP traffic enforcement activities. - As crashes are analyzed, look for methods to communicate to the public and CMV drivers through our public outreach and education programs to prevent these types of crashes in the future.
+We will work closely with UDOT's Highway Safety Office to investigate other options of communication using our Zero Fatalities and Truck Smart programs through other government entities, social media, interstate variable message signage, port of entry VMS signage, and news media communication to better educate all drivers on the road.
+We will continue to work with our public outreach vendor to deliver the best communication program we possibly can. - Attendance at the Utah Trucking Association's Safety Management Council meetings and all their regional safety meetings across the State.
+We will prepare a uniform message for the MCD personnel who attend to share at those meetings each month.
+In addition, we will have information published in their member magazine that comes out four times each year. - We will investigate opportunities to reach out to other industry associations/organizations like the Associated General Contractors to communicate safety messages to their member companies and their drivers.